Ubspy/dotfiles/readme-server.md

-nordvpn set meshnet enabled # Meshnet is what allows nordvpn to see this IP as a valid dns server nordvpn set autoconnect enabled # Make sure we're always connected nordvpn set lan-discovery enabled # Lets this device be seen by LAN devices
+nordvpn set meshnet enabled # Meshnet is what allows nordvpn to see this IP as a valid dns server nordvpn set autoconnect enabled # Make sure we're always connected nordvpn set lan-discovery enabled # Lets this device be seen by LAN devices nordvpn set firewall disabled # If I didn't disable the firewall then no devices could talk to the DHCP server
 ```

 Check the IP of the meshnet by using `ip addr`.
 On your client that uses NordVPN, set the NordVPN DNS server to this meshnet IP, either through the GUI, or `nordvpn set dns <ip>`.